HotosTrivia/HotosTrivia.github.io/README.md

 The prize is...
 A BITCOIN!
 But we don’t trust these fancy schmancy cryptocurrencies, so the winners will not be receiving the cryptocurrency BitCoin, but an actual physical coin with the BitCoin logo on it.

+## Hall of Fame

+Here are the list of winners and runner-ups from past events:

++ HotOS'21
+  + 1st Place: UBC Systopia
+  + (Joint) 2nd Place: Stranger Things III
+  + (Joint) 2nd Place: Fun Strangers 4

 ## Your Hosts